This is my sermon from Sunday, with a bunch of the congregation-specific stuff edited out.

 So, whenever somebody asks me what my favorite movie is, I think “Don't say the Muppet Movie.
 Say something intelligent.
 Say Citizen Kane.”
 But invariably the truth wins out and I proudly admit that my favorite movie of all time is The Muppet Movie.
 And it's not just because I'm an overgrown child.
 The Muppets, and the lessons I've learned from them, mean so much to me.
 And I'm not the only one.
 While doing the research for this sermon, I actually found half a dozen other UU churches have had Muppet sermons in recent months.
 It seems there's something decidedly UU about these little guys.

-One of the UU sermon writers was kind enough to post her sermon on her blog, http://virtualvirago.blogspot.com/and she was able to put to words something I hadn't been able to.
+One of the UU sermon writers was kind enough to post her sermon on her blog, http://virtualvirago.blogspot.com/, and she was able to put to words something I hadn't been able to.
 She said “In an age that loves CGI, they are instances of a very old-fashioned magic, puppets brought to life by the hands and voices of mysterious, unseen performers.
 Partly we love them because human beings feel a deep attraction to that magic...
 Most importantly, perhaps, we love the Muppets because they are also, improbably and irresistibly, embodiments of joy.”
 And she's right.
 Think about Kermit the Frog, cheering on his friends and guest stars with his signature “Yay.”
 (Imagine me standing on the podium and flapping my arms while screaming).
 Their performances, their songs and dances and their jokes... no matter how crazy they get or how wrong they go, the undercurrent of joy in their performances was palpable.

 At Jim Henson's funeral, his friend and fellow Muppeteer Frank Oz said that the best thing in the world was when you watched Jim laugh until he cried.
 It would happen when they were performing something, for the thousandth time, late at night.
 It would start with a high pitched whine, and he couldn't speak, and the tears would be rolling down his face.
 Frank Oz said that it was the best thing to see, because you knew how hard he worked, how demanding the job was, how much pressure he was under.
 But there was still always that bubbling of joy under the surface and it came through on the screen, and it passed through to the audience.